msssm/project_template/README.md

 ## The Model

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

+In this work the social network of people will be modeled by means of a graph with vertices and edges (see section "Research Methods").
+In two basic update steps, we will enable each vertex, i.e. person, to follow one of the two mechanisms, re-connecting to like-minded individuals or adapting his/her opinion to the neighborhood.
+A tunable probability of choosing either one of them will be included in the model.
+After a finite number of time-steps a convergent or equilibrium state is aspired, in which we can check for several dependent variables, like cluster formation or convergence speed.
+In this work we will be mainly concerned with how this convergent state looks like in terms of opinion size distribution.
+Intuitively, one can picture two extreme scenarios: one in which there is one prominent opinion, and one in which there is no such opinion but several much less prominent ones.
+Our model reduces opinion dynamics to two basic mechanisms mentioned above.
+Nevertheless, it should be well possible to elucidate how these microscopic tendencies will result in different macroscopic phenomena.

+As an optional task one can compare the results, i.e. the opinion size distribution, with actual data on opinions of a certain aspect, e.g. religious view.
+One could then think about by what factors our $\Phi$ is influenced in reality.

 ## Fundamental Questions